Does the Bottom of a Continuous Track Move

 But, of course, it is a critical point that these things only apply in the static reference frame.
 In the reference frame of being on board the tank the idea that the opposite directional length contractions and time dilations balance out should not be a surprise.

-Like everyone here , when I saw Ich's solution I thought it was a clever approach to the question and concluded it was a done deal.
+Like everyone here , when I saw Ich's solution I thought it was a clever approach to the question and concluded it was a done deal.2) Even if this assumption should be correct it still ignores the physics and measurement in the earth frame.

 In that frame it is very simple: